vvdvortsova/immortal-stack/README.md

 # immortal-stack
 Immortal stack for ISP RAS

+## Description
 The base stack implementation with some examples in main

 ## Run